randomletters/motion_dimmer/CONTRIBUTING.rst

 How to set up your development environment
 ------------------------------------------

-You need Python 3.7+ and the following tools:
+You need Python and the following tools:

-- Nox_
 - Docker_
 - `Visual Studio Code`_